 Reassess your internal communications

 You can rebuild or renew trust in management and leadership by communicating openly, honestly, and regularly.
 Ideally, these messages should come from the top, with an option for people to engage with and respond to the content.
-In including them in the conversation, you’ll boost your team’s morale and motivation.
+By including them in the conversation, you’ll boost your team’s morale and motivation.

 Have a clear action plan

 Crisis communications should be top of this list.
-Appoint a crisis management team that regularly engages with employees on developments in legislation and health and safety guidelines, and how these impact the business and its people.
+Appoint a crisis management team that regularly engages with employees on developments in legislation and health and safety guidelines and how these impact the business and its people.

 Be agile with your policies